-Capital Gazette Shooter Faces Five Counts Of 1st Degree Murder
+Prosecutor: Capital Gazette Shooter Barricaded Exit Door; Faces 5 Murder Counts

 ANNAPOLIS, Md.
 (WJZ) — Jarrod Ramos, the suspect in the shooting at the Capital Gazette, is charged with five counts of first-degree murder.

-Court documents obtained by WJZ allege Ramos, 38, entered the building at approximately 2:33 p.m. and shot out the doors using a long gun firearm.
+Court documents obtained by WJZ allege Ramos, 38, entered the building at about 2:33 p.m.
+Thursday and shot out the doors using a pump-action shotgun.

+A bail review was held for Ramos Friday morning, and he is being held without bond.
+Ramos appeared at the hearing via video feed and didn’t say anything during the bail review, but his attorney asked for a gag order, which the judge denied for now.

 They say Ramos then entered the business and shot people he encountered.
 He then allegedly hid under a desk until police arrived and located him.
 Police say the surveillance within the building was used to positively identify Ramos as the shooter and to verify the events described in the documents.